AlanHohn/markdown-toolbar/README.md

 * Reflow: Reformats a paragraph to add hard line breaks to keep lines under a maximum length.
 Handles lists well, so it's pretty safe to apply it to a whole document.
-It is safe to apply multiple times or to repapply to a paragraph that is already partially correct.
+It is safe to apply multiple times or to reapply to a paragraph that is already partially correct.
 It does not handle tables well, so keep it away from those.

 ## Planned Features